The Right Therapist Makes a Difference

 -

-I’ll ask you to move in various ways (bend forward, back, side to side, balance, walking, squatting).
+Your therapist will ask you to move in various ways (bend forward, back, side to side, balance, walking, squatting).

 -